Encoding strongly-correlated many-boson wavefunctions on a photonic quantum computer: application to the attractive Bose-Hubbard model: Numerical investigation of the ansatze capabilities

 The complexity grows even stronger for the four-site BH network.
-We follow the exact same strategy than for the previous models by considering $\ket{\Psi_{ini}} = \ket{N_B,0,0,0}$ as the monomodal initial state and $\ket{\Psi_{ini}} =\ket{\frac{N_B}{2},0,\frac{N_B}{2},0}$ as the bimodal one (\textit{n.b.} for odd total number of bosons we took $\ket{\frac{N_B+1}{2},0,\frac{N_B+1}{2}-1,0}$ instead), as well as $\Lambda$ values corresponding to different regimes of correlation marked by the vertical red-dashed lines in the right panel Fig.~\ref{fig:3_4sites}.
+We follow the exact same strategy than for the previous models by considering $\ket{\Psi_{ini}} = \ket{N_B,0,0,0}$ as the single-mode initial state and $\ket{\Psi_{ini}} =\ket{\frac{N_B}{2},0,\frac{N_B}{2},0}$ as the two-mode one (\textit{n.b.} for odd total number of bosons we took $\ket{\frac{N_B+1}{2},0,\frac{N_B+1}{2}-1,0}$ instead), as well as $\Lambda$ values corresponding to different regimes of correlation marked by the vertical red-dashed lines in the right panel Fig.~\ref{fig:3_4sites}.
 For this system, the dimension of the Fock space explodes very quickly and fixing $N_B=5$ already leads to a number of bosonic configurations of $D_{\hat{\mathcal{H}}}=56$ that is larger than the size of the Fock space of the three-site model with $N_B=8$.
 In our simulations, we chose to limit ourselves to a maximal number of bosons of $N_B=5$ due to the numerical complexity of the classical simulation of our VQA.
 The performance of the BS-Kerr ansatz for $N_B=1$ to 5 is shown in Fig.~\ref{fig:Proof_4sites}.
-In the full range of correlation regimes, the photonic circuit is again able to encode the ground state with high fidelity for a circuit depth of $N_L \approx 2 N_B$.
+In the full range of correlation regimes, the photonic circuit is again able to encode the ground state with high fidelity for a circuit depth of $N_L \approx 2 N_B$. {Here again we see that the single-mode initial state seems to perform better compared to the two-mode case.
+The associated maximum number of layers being $N_L=8$ for the latter (with 32 Kerr gates) compared to $N_L=10$ for a two-mode initial state (with 40 Kerr gates).
+We also retrieve on Fig.~\ref{fig:Proof_4sites} the case of an exact encoding with one layer for the initial single-mode state for weakly correlated regime $\Lambda = 0.01$.}

-As a complement, Figs.~\ref{fig:trimer_fidelity} and \ref{fig:quadrimer_fidelity} illustrate the structural transition of the BH ground state for the three and four-site BH networks, respectively.
-Just as in the BH dimer, the density of probability of our trial ground state matches perfectly the one of the exact ground state.
-A remarkable property is that we always consider a single bosonic configuration as an initial state $\ket{\Psi_{ini}}$.
-Starting from this, the quantum circuit can efficiently transform the latter into a very complex linear combination of $D_{\hat{\mathcal{H}}}$ configurations encoding strong quantum correlations.
+{ As an addition, Figs.~\ref{fig:trimer_fidelity} and \ref{fig:quadrimer_fidelity} illustrate the structural transition of the BH ground state for the three and four-site BH networks, respectively.
+Similarly to Fig.~\ref{fig:dimer_fidelity}, the upper part of the plots show the evolution of the IPR and the entanglement entropy of trial states (red dots) compared to exact ground state (black curves) as a function of $\Lambda$.
+Note that, all the trial states generated here present a fidelity of $\mathcal{F} \geq 99\%$.
+The lower panels show the density of probability of the trial states (green bar) compared to the exact ground state (black bars).
+Just as in the BH dimer, the IPR, the entanglement entropy $S$ and the density of probability of the resulting trial states are in very good agreement with the exact ground state. }